Adapted in part from the Introduction to: The End of Materialism by Charles Tart, PhD

 Karmic patterns impressed onto a correlated physical form in a selected situation do not impose outcomes.
 They set the conditions that are likely to lead to certain types of learning opportunities.
 Habitual response patterns predispose one to respond in a certain way to those situations.
 Because of free will, there is always the possibility that one will choose a less probable response that is a more positive response to a given circumstance.
 This entails being creative in the face of a challenge rather than habitual or reactive.
 Repeated success in exercising free will to make better choices will result in a change in the conditioned pattern and thus in one’s karma.

 Free will is possible because of a brief grace period between the eliciting of a conditioned response and the actual response.
-Studies have shown that when a stimulus is presented, it is processed in the unconscious (i.e., beneath conscious awareness).
+Studies have shown that when a stimulus is presented, it is processed in the unconscious (i.e., outside of conscious awareness).
 The habitual pattern of response will predispose one to make the most probable response, which is to follow the path of least resistance.
 However, between the unconscious response and the physical implementation of this response there is a very brief delay.
 It is this delay that opens the door to free will.
 Through this brief window there is an opportunity to deliberately choose an alternative response from the possibilities that exist within consciousness.
 Of course, one might choose a worse or an equally bad response but one can also choose a better response.
 Better in the sense that it weakens rather than reinforces the negative pattern.

 Free will and creativity are the tools available for working on one’s character or karmic patterns.
 Neutralizing negative karma and building positive karma opens the possibility for enlightenment.
 Ego is the persona that embodies our habitual patterns of thinking, feeling and acting.
 It is a mask behind which we hide and with which we identify so closely that we are blind to our true nature.
 The single biggest obstacle to liberation is ego.
 Stripping away this mask is an essential step in changing our character.